Skip to main content

 Meanwhile, production halts due to material shortage.

-This isn’t inefficiency.
-It’s simply what happens when businesses rely on manual, disconnected approval processes.
+This is not inefficiency.
+It is simply what happens when businesses rely on manual, disconnected approval processes.

 The Hidden Costs of Manual Approvals